jaydensipe/GD-Local-History/README.md

 <br/>

 <h2>Overview 📌</h2>
-<p>Similar to the feature found in <a href="https://code.visualstudio.com/updates/v1_66#_local-history"> Visual Studio Code</a> (and many other IDEs), GD Local History keeps a snapshot of each previous version of a script (upon saving that script with changes), in the event you need to view past iterations.</p>
+<p>Similar to the feature found in <a href="https://code.visualstudio.com/updates/v1_66#_local-history"> Visual Studio Code</a> (and many other IDEs), GD Local History keeps a snapshot of each previous version of a script (upon saving that script with changes that differ from previous version), in the event you need to view past iterations.</p>
 <p><b>🎯 Upon activating the plugin, it is advised to add the specified save file path folder to your .gitignore (default is .gd_local_history)</b></p>

 <br/>